sigsum/sigsum/README.md

 A minimal statement encodes the following claim: the right data has a certain cryptographic hash.
 You can add additional meaning to each statement.
-For example, you may use a sigsum log to claim things like (i) everyone get the same news articles,
+For example, you may use a sigsum log to claim things like (i) everyone gets the same executable binaries,
-(ii) software package X builds reproducibly, or
-(iii) a list of key-value pairs is maintained with policy Y.
+(ii) a domain does not serve malicious javascript, or (iii) a list of key-value pairs is maintained with policy Y.

 Sigsum logging makes it reasonable to believe a claim by adding enough